 We have all sorts of landmarks in this world.
 I, personally don’t have a problem with a steeple in a God-loving church becoming a landmark for people to see.
 We serve a great God and a steeple can be a testimony to that.

 This is important because many people in a community may be looking for Christian churches when they visit or relocate to an area.
-Church steeples also serve as markers in communities, often helping people navigate their way through the congested areas.
+Distinct church steeples also serve as markers in communities, often helping people navigate their way through congested areas.